Tavroswyn/StealthChangerDocs/docs/electronics/power.md

     - Combined total = `280.2W`

 In this example, 6 tools equipped with 70W heaters produce a combined load of 280W.
-This alone exceeds the standard Voron 200W power supply before accounting for motion stepper motors, electronics, fans, and other system components.
+This alone exceeds the standard Voron 200W power supply before accounting for motion stepper motors, electronics, fans, and other system components which would typically consume around 100-120W.

+!!! warning "DC Beds"
+    A typical Voron has an AC bed, which does not draw power from the printer's PSU.
+If you have a DC bed, you will need to calculate the power requirements for it separately.

 In practice, this means that either an [additional power supply](#additional-power-supplies) would be required to cover the extra demand, or the stock supply must be [replaced with a higher-wattage unit](#replacement-power-supplies).
 These figures are illustrative; your actual power requirements will depend on the specific hardware and configuration of your build.